Housing & devolution

 In 2021 a new mayor was elected taking over from James Palmer.
 You can find out more about the new Mayor, Dr. Nik Johnson, here.

 You can visit the Combined Authority website here to learn more.

 What are housing partners doing?

-The National Housing Federation set up and is supporting a new group, Homes for Cambridgeshire and Peterborough, which includes investment and community themes, to help and support the combined authority in its mission to accelerate the delivery of new homes.
-You can find out more about the group here.
+The National Housing Federation set up and is supporting a group called Homes for Cambridgeshire and Peterborough, which includes investment and community themes, to help and support the combined authority in its mission to accelerate the delivery of new homes.
+You can find out more about the group at their website here.

 In 2020, Homes for Cambridgeshire & Peterborough merged its housing provider forum with the older Housing Provider and Enabler forum – you can find out more about that on this page.